On This Day in History: May 2

 - The British ocean liner Queen Elizabeth 2 departs on her maiden voyage to New York City.

-- Vietnam War: An explosion sinks the American aircraft carrier USS Card while it is docked at Saigon.
+- Vietnam War: An explosion sinks the American aircraft carrier USNS Card while it is docked at Saigon.
 Two Viet Cong combat swimmers had placed explosives on the ship's hull.
 She is raised and returned to service less than seven months later.

 - First ascent of Shishapangma, the fourteenth highest mountain in the world and the lowest of the Eight-thousanders.